28 November 2023

 Flu prevention

-Flu vaccines contain three or four strains of influenza virus: two strains of the type A influenza virus and one or two strains of type B. This vaccine composition includes protection against the types of influenza that are most likely to be circulating throughout the flu season.
+The flu vaccine contains three or four strains of the influenza virus: two strains of influenza type A and one (or two) strains of influenza type B. This composition of the vaccine includes the influenza viruses that are most likely to be around during the flu season.

-The influenza vaccine is prepared by cultivating the viruses in embryonated chicken eggs, then subjecting them to inactivation and fractionation.
+The influenza vaccine is manufactured mainly by growing viruses in embryonated chicken eggs.
+The viruses are then inactivated and fragmented.

-In adults, the inactivated vaccine is administered via an intramuscular or subcutaneous injection in the upper arm.
+In adults, the inactivated vaccine is administered via an intramuscular or subcutaneous injection in the arm.
 In children, the flu vaccine is given intramuscularly in the thigh.
+An intranasal vaccine, made with three types of live attenuated viruses, is also available for children between 24 and 59 months of age.

 Who should get vaccinated?